amazoneo-la/amazoneo-la.github.io/_pages/about.md

 AmazoNeo is not a private company nor any form of legally constituted entity, we are a network to support the Smart Economy proposed by the [NEO Project](https://github.com/neo-project) in Latin America.
 Our purpose is to disseminate the use of blockchain technology for social impact in both industry, public sector, academy and civil society.

-## Goals
+## Goals for 2019

 Among our key short-term goals we aim at
 - reaching at least one member from all the countries of Latin America;
-- reaching 25 members by the end of 2018;
-- determining the governance and policies by 31st of December, 2018;
 - establishing partnerships with accelators, incubators, living labs, industry, research centers and think tanks.
 - dividing into countries and subregions (continental, national, regional, state and territorial levels).
 - establishing comissions with specific context-dependent governance, but shared principles.
-- consolidating a newsletter in with the major advancements of blockchain technology in Latin America with focus on the NEO ecosystem in Portuguese, Spanish and French languages.
+- consolidating a newsletter in with the major advancements of blockchain technology in Latin America with focus on the NEO ecosystem in Portuguese and Spanish.
 - developing monthly reports about the expansion of the network both terms of partnered individuals and organizations.

 ## Join us